alphagov/publishing-api/docs/api.md

 ## `GET /v2/content/:content_id/embedded`

-Retrieves a summary list of any live content which has an embedded reference to the target `:content_id`.
+Retrieves a summary list of any draft or published content which has an embedded reference to the target `:content_id`.

 <!-- TODO: Include a link to how Resuable Content works here when we have it -->
 Content can include an embedded reference in its body when